 Transformers form an indispensable part of electric power supply throughout industrial, commercial, and residential settings.
-They are used for the conversion of electric power to an appropriate voltage and current value as is necessary for a particular setting.
+They are used to convert electric power to an appropriate voltage and current value as is necessary for a particular setting.

 Advantages of Transformers Oil Filtration

-- With improved insulation, the transformer will have a longer lifespan as opposed to a neglected transformer.
+- With improved insulation, the transformer will have a longer lifespan than a neglected transformer.

 - The breakdown voltage of the transformer oil can be restored to its original value with regular purification.